-Following the Phase 1 study, we intend to launch a double-blind placebo-controlled Phase 2 proof-of-concept trial in Alzheimer's disease patients in early stages of the disease.
-In addition to measuring molecular and genetic biomarkers, we intend to use novel imaging modalities to specifically look at the levels of activated microglia in the brain.
-Moreover, imaging techniques focused on pathological proteins and neuronal health will also be employed for an early read-out on various molecular and genetic biomarkers, imaging assessments and clinical measures to establish proof-of-concept enabling pivotal Phase 3 studies.
+Following the completion of the Phase 1 study, we are planning to initiate a double-blind, placebo-controlled, Phase 2 proof-of-concept trial in Alzheimer's disease patients in early stages of the disease (Figure 20) in 2020.
+In addition to measuring molecular and genetic biomarkers, we intend to use novel imaging modalities focused on pathological proteins and neuronal health for an early read-out on various molecular and genetic biomarkers, imaging assessments, and clinical measures to establish proof-of-concept enabling pivotal Phase 3 studies.